(Continued from Part 4.)

 “A lake has several ghats.
 At one, the Hindus take water in pitchers and call it ‘jal’; at another the Mussalmans take water in leather bags and call it ‘pani.’
 At a third the Christians call it ‘water’, Can we imagine that it is not ‘jal’, but only ‘pani’ or ‘water’?
 How ridiculous!
 The substance is One under different names, and everyone is seeking the same substance; only climate, temperament, and name create differences.
 (1)

 What lies at the root of our religious and social conflict?

 At the root of the world’s conflict is the ego.
 The ego is our sense of ourselves as separate.
 The ego is comprised of our thoughts.
-In fact, it as if we wander through life immersed in a cloud of thoughts.
+In fact, it’s as if we wander through life immersed in a cloud of thoughts (waves in the mind or vrittis).
 This cloud of thoughts keeps us from seeing God.
-It is the only real barrier to enlightenment, but it is no easy barrier to remove.
-Usually, when the mind is stilled, the ego quieted, we are able to know God.
+It’s the only real barrier to enlightenment, but it’s no easy barrier to remove.
+Usually, when the mind is stilled, the ego quieted, we’re able to know God.